 Esther Nieves, AM '87, worked as a public official, an executive of a social service organization, and as a foundation leader, having worked for Chicago Mayor Harold Washington’s Commission on Latino Affairs, the Field Foundation of Illinois, Erie House, and the Kellogg Foundation.

 Government and Politics

-- Angela Bailey, AM '10, had a field placement at the Heartland Alliance and an internship through the prestigious City of Chicago Mayor’s Office Fellowship Program during her time at SSA.
+Angela Bailey, AM '10, had a field placement at the Heartland Alliance and an internship through the prestigious City of Chicago Mayor’s Office Fellowship Program.

 Healthcare, Community Health, and Advocacy

-- Aida Luz Maisonet Giachello, AM '71, was part of the first group of ten Latino students actively recruited by SSA in 1968.
+Aida Luz Maisonet Giachello, AM '71, was part of the first group of ten Latino students actively recruited by Crown Family School in 1968.
 She founded the Midwest Latino Health Research, Training and Policy Center in 1993.

 Rocio Reyes, AB ’11 AM ’12, was a part of the University’s BA/MA program and completed her field work in therapy at Resurrection Outpatient Behavior Health, working closely with the Latino population; she hopes to continue her work in mental health care as a clinician in Chicago.

 Hannah Rosenblatt, AM ’16, participated in the Graduate Program in Health Administration and Policy (GPHAP) and was awarded a GPHAP Erikson Fellowship at Access Community Health Network in Chicago.
 Her training and Fellowship led to her first post-graduation job as the behavioral health care coordinator at Access, where her responsibilities included connecting psychiatric patients with therapists and easing the transition from inpatient to outpatient care.